auredistribution/auredistribution/README.md

-A tool for facilitating submissions for Redistributions throughout Australia, utilising the Leaflet mapping library, OpenStreetMap and enrolment figures provided by relevent electoral Commissions.
+A tool for facilitating submissions for redistributions throughout Australia, utilising the Leaflet mapping library, OpenStreetMap and enrolment figures provided by relevent electoral commissions.

-To get started locally:
-1. Download the repository
-2. Unzip the folder
-3. Open index.html in a web browser

-**WARNING: The application files are over 50mb as it contains all of the necessary shape and enrolment data.
-Ensure that your browser has enough free memory before opening.**

 ============================================================